cse110-sp24-group1/cse110-sp24-group1/admin/meetings/041024-kickoff.md

 1. Welcome and Introductions
 2. Management
    1. Define Roles
-      1. Leader
-      2. Designer
-      3. Developer
-      4. Planning
-         1. Notetaker for meetings
-         2. Makes sure group is aware of deadlines for all assignments
-      5. Project Manager
-         1. Using project board, issues tracker, etc on Github
    2. Set Up Rules of Development
    3. Develop Team Contract
    4. Define Meeting Structure